osmandapp/web/main/docs/user/plugins/ski-maps.md

 <InfoIncompleteArticle/>

-**Ski Map View** - shows winter colors and trails - downhill or cross-country ski trails - as well as cable cars, chairlifts, facilities and services nearby, which is useful for navigating destinations such as recreation areas, ski resorts and terrain parks.
+**Ski Map View** shows winter colors and downhill or cross-country ski trails, as well as cable cars, chairlifts, facilities and services nearby, which is useful for navigating destinations such as recreation areas, ski resorts and terrain parks.

 ## Overview

-To show the location and skiing opportunities, most resorts and parks provide their own trail maps.
-OsmAnd Ski Map shows known/popular slopes, officially approved ski areas, and trail maps of most ski resorts in the northern and southern hemispheres, Europe, Scandinavia, Central Asia, Japan, North America, and other countries.
+OsmAnd Ski Map shows famous and popular slopes, officially approved ski areas and trail maps of most ski resorts.
+[OpenStreetMap](https://www.openstreetmap.org/#map=16/51.5110/0.0550) piste maps are the data source for OsmAnd ski maps.
+Combined with vector maps, the OsmAnd ski map is very accurate and will be useful for instructors, climbers, and winter sports enthusiasts.

-The Piste Maps of [OpenStreetMap](https://www.openstreetmap.org/#map=16/51.5110/0.0550) is the source of data for OsmAnd Ski Map.
-Combined with the default vector maps, the Ski Map of OsmAnd preserves its accuracy and benefits from a variety of contributors, like: ski resorts, lift operators, instructors, eager mountaineers, winter sports enthusiasts, etc.

-OsmAnd Ski Map is delivered as part of the default vector maps, and does not require any extra downloading.
-However, it is disabled by default.
-The plugin allows you quickly to enable OsmAnd Ski Map and start to use it.
-OsmAnd Ski Map is one of the [Map Styles](../map/vector-maps.md) that provide extra capabilities by highlighting some objects, while making other less viable.
+The OsmAnd ski map is part of the vector maps and does not require additional downloads.
+It is disabled by default.
+The plugin allows you to enable the OsmAnd ski map and start using it.
+The OsmAnd Ski Map is one of [Map Styles](../map/vector-maps.md) that provides additional features by highlighting some objects and making others less visible.

-If you customize profiles, you can prepare a Skiing profile specifically for skiing.
-It will highlight an assorted amount of winter and ski related information on the map.
-Below are two profiles: the left-hand one is for skiing, the other one is for driving.
-And the profile for skiing highlights pistes, aerial ways, winter colors, etc. - the map objects useful when navigating through the ski area.
+Two profiles are shown below: the one on the left is for skiing and the one on the right is for driving.
+The Skiing profile highlights trails, airways, winter colors, and all map objects useful for navigating the ski area.

 <Tabs groupId="operating-systems">